 You really want minions, so while Candleshot is good in the early game it should only be kept when you have another 1-drop already (unless you’re up against Odd Paladin).
 Dire Mole is your main target and should be kept every time.
 Springpaw should be kept if you don’t have Dire Mole or if you have Scavenging Hyena.
 Keep Crackling Razormaw because it’s battlecry is essential to your early game power, but I wouldn’t keep Scavenging Hyena unless you have a 1-cost Beast you can play turn 1 to trade off and buff it immediately.
-If you have a 1-drop (and coin), a 1-drop and a 2-drop, or you have two 2-drops (and coin) you can keep 3-drops like Animal Companion, Bearshark, or Eaglehorn Bow.
+If you have a 1-drop (and coin), a 1-drop and a 2-drop, or you have two 2-drops (and coin) you can keep 3-drops like Animal Companion or Eaglehorn Bow.

 Budget Midrange Hunter Play Strategy

 Holding onto the board early in the game and pushing damage is your main objective as a Midrange Hunter player.
 You should be making good trades early in the game, but once turn 5 – 6 comes around you will need to flip the switch to aggression, as this deck doesn’t have much in the way of comeback mechanics.
 Every single point of damage counts because your hero power makes it so your opponent can’t hide behind Taunt minions when their life gets low.
 This is another key to Midrange Hunter, slipping in hero powers whenever you can.
 Count your mana, can you fit in a Hero Power if you play cards in a certain way?
 If so, it’s usually right to do so.

 Hunter's Mark is in this deck because we don’t have any way to deal with big Taunt minions.
 However, if there’s a chance to take out a minion early that will allow you to hold onto the board or make a tempo play that protects one of your beasts then it is usually best to just use it.
 This choice comes down to knowing what kind of deck your opponent is playing and usually takes some practice.